 We will send you an online form for completion and this is where you can provide the necessary supporting documentation such as passport or drivers licence.

 Once we have all the relevant information, we can carry out the ID check.

 We may also request additional information in instances where extended due diligence is required.

 The Client sign up process can then begin.

 There is also an offence known as ‘tipping off’ under the Act.

 This is what would happen if a person in the regulated sector were to reveal that a suspicious activity report had been made, say for example about a customer, to that customer.

 Where this disclosure would be likely to prejudice any investigation by the authorities, an offence may be committed.

-A tipping off offence may also be committed where a person in the regulated sector discloses that an investigation into allegations that a money laundering offence has been committed is being contemplated or carried out, and again, that this disclosure would be likely to prejudice that investigation
+A tipping off offence may also be committed where a person in the regulated sector, discloses that an investigation into allegations a money laundering offence has been committed is either being contemplated or carried out.
+It is also an offence in the likely event that this disclosure would cause prejudice to that investigation.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.